abhisek/supply-chain-security-gateway/README.md

 # Supply Chain Security Gateway

-A reference architecture and proof of concept implementation of a supply chain security gateway with the goal of enforcing sane security policies to an organization's consumption of 3rd party software in its own products.
+A reference architecture and proof of concept implementation of a supply chain security gateway with the goal of enforcing sane security policies to an organization's consumption of 3rd party software (dependencies) in its own products.

 - [Supply Chain Security Gateway](#supply-chain-security-gateway)
   - [TL;DR](#tldr)